lespicker/jekyll-bootstrap/_posts/2014-02-14-Northwest Maui.md

 {% img /images/bli/2014/02/LAP4746.jpg %}

 I return to Hawaii each year in February, in the midst of the annual whale migration here for calving and mating, a sight I never tire of.
-The whales, in turn, brings scads of tourists, some to see the whales and most just escaping the miserable winter weather back home, wherever that may be.
+The whales, in turn, bring scads of tourists, some to see the whales and most just escaping the miserable winter weather back home, wherever that may be.

 <!--more-->